-- Moderation: In the Sprint Retrospective, this role is assumed by the Scrum Master.
-In a non-formal retrospective, this task can be freely determined, perhaps even as part of a rotation.
+- Moderation: In the sprint retrospective, this role is assumed by the Scrum Master.
+In a non-formal retrospective, this task can be freely determined, perhaps even on rotation.

-- Define set of rules: When misunderstandings or disagreements arise during retros, reminding people of common agency or company values helps.
+- Define a set of rules: If misunderstandings or disputes arise during retros, reminding people of common values of the agency or company helps.
 Not as a list of prohibitions, but in the form of examples that stand for positive communication.
-See, for example, the Code of Conduct from RAIDBOXES.
+See, for example, the Code of Conduct of Raidboxes.